turbot/steampipe-plugin-mastodon/docs/tables/mastodon_peer.md

 # Table: mastodon_peer

-List peers of a Mastodon server
+Represents a neighbor Mastodon server your server is connected to.

 ## Examples